nuriel77/iri-playbook/README.md

 This playbook will install and configure the IOTA full node.
 In addition:

 - Install and configure iota-pm: a GUI to view/manage peers
-- Password protect iota-pm
+- Password protected, HTTPS accessible dashboards
-- Run iota-pm and IRI as systemd controlled processes (unprivileged users)
+- Run all services as systemd controlled processes (unprivileged users)
 - Alerting and notifications
 - Configure firewalls
+- HAProxy for Wallet/API connections
 - NEW: Monitoring for IRI + Graphs amazing work of Chirs Holliday https://github.com/crholliday/iota-prom-exporter

 For a "click-'n-go" installation see: [Getting Started Quickly](http://iri-playbook.readthedocs.io/en/master/getting-started-quickly.html#getting-started-quickly)